Body found on New Mexico property where 11 children were found abused

 The remains of a young child were found on the grounds of the New Mexico compound in which 11 kids were found abused and living in squalor, the Taos County Sheriff's Office revealed Tuesday.

 Investigators found the remains on Monday morning, Sheriff Jerry Hogrefe said at a news conference.
-The child was found on the "inner portion of the compound," but officials declined to give further details amid the ongoing investigation.
+The child was found on the "inner portion of the compound," and the sheriff said that information law enforcement agencies obtained led them to a "good idea of a target location" of where to look for the child.

 MOMS ARRESTED AFTER 11 CHILDREN FOUND IN 'FILTHY' NEW MEXICO COMPOUND WITH ARMED MUSLIM EXTREMISTS,' COPS SAY

-Officials are waiting on an identification of the child, and can't positively say if it's the body of missing 3-year-old Abdul-ghani Wahhaj.
+Officials are waiting on an identification of the body, and can't positively say if it's the body of missing 3-year-old Abdul-ghani Wahhaj.

+"We discovered the remains yesterday on Abdul's fourth birthday," Hogrefe said, appearing to fight back tears.

 Abdul-ghani went missing in December 2017 and sparked the two-month investigation that led authorities to the "filthy" compound.